-We use a watering system that we integrate into our no bounce border and end grain target systems, but standard pump us sprays can be used, but we found the easier you make the task for your employees, the more likely they are to do it!
+We use a watering system that we integrate into our no bounce border and end grain target systems, but standard pump us sprays can be used.
+We found the easier you make the task for your employees, the more likely they are to do it!
 So this rechargeable Scotts sprayer works pretty good if not using the integrated watering system.
 Just push the button and it sprays.
 No pumping.
 And it’s rechargeable.

 Too much water??

 Putting a lot of water on axe targets can have a few issues.
 You should make sure your floor does not get slippery.
 Slipping with an axe in your hand would not be good.
 The other concern people have is mold.
 Some try to combat mold with bleach, and that helps kill surface mold, it actually is counter productive for porous materials like wood.
 The best thing to do is spray some some white vinegar at the end if the day.
 It then smells a little like a salad instead of bleach as well! 🙂 it.

 Cleaning Mold with Bleach